halhope/minimal-media-player/Windows/readme.md

 The audio source is configurable from the button's context menu, with [Groove Salad](https://somafm.com/groovesalad/) used by default.

-A dropdown list is prepopulated with additional streams from [somafm.com](https://somafm.com/), and an input field is available for the user to enter a custom URL.

 Click the button to turn the stream on or off:

 ![streaming.png](images/streaming.png)   indicates the stream is started